-These are the most budget friendly option, according to Tauranga-based Zones Landscape Architect Nichola Vague.
-“You can move a portable shower around your garden and even take it camping, or wherever there’s a water supply and hose,” says Nichola.
+These are the most budget friendly option, according to the Tauranga-based Zones Landscape Architect “You can move a portable shower around your garden and even take it camping, or wherever there’s a water supply and hose”.

 A wall-mounted outdoor shower is probably the most permanent and durable option, since it’s fitted and attached to your home.
-“Wall-mounted showers are most often found next to a pool or in some other convenient spot,” says Nichola.
+“Wall-mounted showers are most often found next to a pool or in some other convenient spot,” the Landscape Architect says.
 “With a wall-mounted shower, you also have the option of building an enclosure for greater privacy.”

 Stand-alone showers are built away from the dwelling and include their own underground plumbing.
 Some stand-alone showers can be moved and attached to a garden hose or a double hose that runs hot and cold.
 “If you’re not sure where you want to place your shower, this is an option worth considering.”

 These include stone, concrete, wood and corrugated iron, says the Landscape Architect.
 Try to pick up on materials that are already in you home or landscape.
 “A concrete enclosure is the heavy duty option, which should last for years.
 They can look contemporary as well as timeless, although for some people concrete may not be as aesthetically pleasing as a wooden shower enclosure.”
 The most popular material for an outdoor shower enclosure is wood, a versatile, durable and beautiful option.
 It also blends well with most landscapes.
 “Wooden enclosures are relatively easy to install and last for years.
 Best of all, wooden outdoor shower enclosures are one of the more affordable options.”